PrasadSrimalPerera/suggest-application/README.md

 ## Description

-An application to suggest cities (names) for autocomplete/suggest functionality
+An application to suggest cities in North America (names) for autocomplete/suggest functionality

 ## Build it